coreyja/crowd-source-bytes/README.md

 ## Example Bytes

-Here are some ideas to get you started:
+Here are some ideas to get you started.
+Each Byte is designed to be a small, self-contained project that is easy to understand and work with:

 - Rusty Maze: A text-based maze solver 🧭
 - Ferris' Flight: A side-scrolling adventure ✈️
-- Oxidized
+- Oxidized: A logic puzzle game 🧩

 ## Making a PR